AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   3.7.x yet in practice it was 3.8.x.
 - Added a ``TotalAccumDV_CN_N`` field in :ref:`SCStatesMsgPayload` that saves the total accumulated velocity of the spacecraft's center of mass in the inertial frame.
+- Added optional facet articulation to the :ref:`facetSRPDynamicEffector` module.

 .. warning::